robusta-dev/robusta/docs/index.rst

 * Response to incidents in an automated and reproducible manner
 * Out-of-the-box insights for common alerts
-* Automatically flag known false alarms
+* Automatically silence false alarms
 * Track changes to Kubernetes resources and identify regressions
-* Reduce alert fatigue with out-of-the-box playbooks
-* Activate fixes from Slack or the terminal
+* Fix alerts in one click from Slack or the terminal

 Robusta can be used as: